 Gordon comes from New Hanover in the New Ireland Province.
 He earned his Certificate in Pastoral Ministry from George Brown College in Rabaul and served as a pastor with the United Church in New Ireland from 1994 to 1998.
 He completed his BTh with CLTC, Banz in 2003 and returned to New Ireland to continue with pastoral ministry.
 Gordon also assisted the "Scripture in Use" program among his Tungag people.
 He earned a Post Graduate Diploma in Education from the University of Goroka in 2010 and taught for a year at Manggai Agro-Secondary School in New Ireland before joining the Faculty of the United Church College of Higher Education-School of Theology and Mission, formerly Rarongo Theological College in Rabaul.
 In 2015 he graduated with his MTh from CLTC before joining faculty.
+From 2019 to 2020 he was the Dean of Undergaduate Studies.
+Currently he is doing doctoral studies at the International Graduate School of Leadership.

-Tobul, Jenny BTh, MTh
+Tobul, Jenny Dip.Th, BTh, MTh